xobby/XCloud-App/readme.md

+## This software has been removed due to request

 # YOU NEED A XBOX GAMEPASS ULTIMATE MEMBERSHIP TO PLAY/USE THE XCLOUD SERVICE (Not needed for Fortnite)

 # XCloud Client made in C#